Golf Course Valuations

 Cambridge has appraised courses for financing, management and financial planning, purchase and sale agreements, federal estate tax and gift tax planning purposes, stock swap and others.

-In preparing race track valuations, Cambridge Partners will consider use of the cost, market and income approach, with the ultimate selection based on specifics of the assignment. (e.g. going-concern, alternative use scenario, stabilized income, pre-revenue, etc.).
+In preparing golf course valuations, Cambridge Partners will consider use of the cost, market and income approach, with the ultimate selection based on specifics of the assignment. (e.g. going-concern, alternative use scenario, stabilized income, pre-revenue, etc.).

 In using the market (also referred to as the sales comparison approach), the value of the golf course is based on the assumption that if course's comparable to the subject property have sold within a certain price range, then the value of the subject course will be related to that price range.
 Properties are comparable if they are similar in their condition, utility and income generating capacity.
 The reliability of the market approach depends upon the availability of recent sales data points for comparable items.
 If reliable sales can be found, this approach may assist in indicating a value conclusion.